-Walking the Camino Frances is one of the best experiences of my life.
+Walking the Camino Frances was one of the best experiences of my life.
 It was so good that I went back and walked it again.
-As well as meeting my wife there in 2005, I experienced a peace that I had not felt before.
+As well as meeting my wife there in 2005, I experienced a peace that I had never felt before.

 The Camino Frances, at 780 km, is the most popular of all the Camino de Santiago routes.
 Pilgrims that start in Saint Jean Pied du Port finish one month later in the holy city of Santiago de Compostela.

 The route is also known as the French Way (the way of the Franks), as it was the route used by French pilgrims in the middle ages.
 It is now a UNESCO World Heritage Site and was the first European Culture Routes in 1987.